Spring Cloud Configuration Server - Spring Cloud HashiCorp Vault

 How can I configure this property?

-• spring.cloud.vault.authentication=
+• spring.cloud.vault.authentication=token

 • org.springframework.cloud.vault.config.VaultProperties.